FIWARE/tutorials.Step-by-Step/docs/working-with-linked-data.md

 #### Response:

 The response is mixed - it uses attribute names and enumerations defined in `japanese-context.jsonld` with some exceptions.
-NSGI-LD **is not** JSON-LD, in that the core context is always applied after the contexts received in the `Link` header.
+NGSI-LD **is not** JSON-LD, in that the core context is always applied after the contexts received in the `Link` header.
 Since `name` and `location` are reserved attribute names, they are supplied using the default core context.